-Scregg House was built in the mid-eighteenth century and was occupied continuously by the Kelly family until circa 1980.
+Scregg House was built in the mid-eighteenth century by one Edmund Kelly (d.
+1802) and sold by his son John Edmund Crofton Kelly through the Encumbered Estates Court in (1856).
+It was later occupied and acquired by another branch of the Kelly family from Ballinasloe who resided in the house until circa 1980 when a new home was constructed nearby.
 Scregg is of exceptional interest for the quality of craftsmanship applied in its construction and the relative sophistication of its design.
 Further, it remains largely unchanged since the time of its construction.
-Though it has lain empty for nearly a quarter of a century, it retains most of its original fabric with interesting plasterwork and important early paint schemes.
+Though it has lain empty for forty years, it retains most of its original fabric with interesting plasterwork and important early paint schemes.
 Of additional interest at Scregg is evidence of multiple periods of occupation that are demonstrated through the remains of a castellated site to the rear of the house, pagan Sheela-na-gigs embedded in walls and indications of a relict medieval field system.

 Brief description of project

 Works partially included completely clearing all gutters, replacing those necessary in equal-quality cast iron, in situ slate repairs where possible, replacing elements of five roof rafters, and insertion of new ridge tiles where necessary.

 Scregg House is an important five-bay, three-storey over basement country house.
 The pitched roof is covered in slate while roughcast rendered walls and tooled limestone window surrounds complete the structure's exterior.
 A pedimented entryway with engaged Ionic columns and sidelights front the building.